-The final date by which we must receive any proposals for any matter that a person entitled to vote at an annual meeting of Shareholders proposes to raise at the next annual meeting of Shareholders is July 30, 2021, subject to the requirements of the Canada Business Corporations Act, R.S.C., 1985, c.
+The final date by which the Company must receive any proposals for any matter that a person entitled to vote at an annual meeting of Shareholders proposes to raise at the next annual meeting of Shareholders is May 20, 2022, subject to the requirements of the Canada Business Corporations Act, R.S.C., 1985, c.
 C-44.